-For \emph{undirected graph} $D$, where all edges are depicted as full lines, $\ful$, it holds that for two non-adjacent nodes $i$ and $j$, $i\ci j\cd V\setminus\{i,j\}$, i.e.\ $i$ and $j$ are conditionally independent given the rest of the nodes (called the \emph{pairwise Markov property}).
-For three disjoint subsets of the node set, $A\ci B\cd C$ when every path between $A$ and $B$ has a node in $C$ (called the \emph{global Markov property}).
+For an \emph{undirected graph} $D$, where all edges are depicted as full lines, if, for any two non-adjacent vertices $i$ and $j$, it holds that $i\ci j\cd V\setminus\{i,j\}$, i.e.\ $i$ and $j$ are conditionally independent given the rest of the vertices then we say that the \emph{pairwise Markov property} is satisfied.
+If, for any three disjoint subsets $A$, $B$ and $C$ of the vertex set, $A\ci B\cd C$ when every path between $A$ and $B$ has a vertex in $C$ then we say that the \emph{global Markov property} is satisfied.
 It is known that these two conditions are equivalent for positive densities; see \citet{pea88,lau96}.

-For a \emph{bidirected graph} $D$, where all edges are depicted as bidirected edges, $\arc$, it holds that for two non-adjacent nodes $i$ and $j$, $i\ci j$, i.e.\ $i$ and $j$ are marginally independent.
-For three disjoint subsets of the node set, $A\ci B\cd C$ when every path between $A$ and $B$ has no nodes in $C$.
-It is known that these two conditions are equivalent for distributions that satisfy the so-called \emph{composition property}; see \citet{sadl14}.